 SLOWLY inflate the tire to 25 psi.
 Deflate it fully and re-inflate it SLOWLY a couple more times to work out any wrinkles in the tube.
 Inspect for a good seat around the wheel rim.
+Final tire pressure should be 25-28 psi.
 Install the wheel and re-install the inside brake shoe with bolts and safety wire.